 Now that you know what’s involved in starting a hair salon, it’s a good idea to hone your concept in preparation to enter a competitive market.

 Market research will give you the upper hand, even if you’re already positive that you have a perfect service.
-Conducting market research is important, because it can help you understand your customers better, who your competitors are, and your business landscape.
+Conducting market research is important because it can help you better understand your customers, your competitors, and your business landscape.

 Research hair salons in your area (large chain salons, independent salons, and mobile or home-based hairdressers) to examine their services, price points, and customer reviews.
 You’re looking for a market gap to fill.
 For instance, maybe the local market is missing a hair salon that serves wine.